Sizewell C nuclear power station in the UK projected to cost £40bn

-Author: Power Peak Digest Team Pub Date: January 16, 2025
+Author: PPD Team Date: January 16, 2025

-The planned Sizewell C nuclear power station in Suffolk, UK, is expected to cost nearly £40bn ($48.7bn), double the initial £20bn estimate due to rising construction costs and delays at the Hinkley Point C site, according to the Financial Times
+The planned Sizewell C nuclear power station in Suffolk, UK, is expected to cost nearly £40bn ($48.7bn), double the initial £20bn estimate due to rising construction costs and delays at the Hinkley Point C site, according to the Financial Times.

 This price increase raises concerns about the UK government’s nuclear revival strategy amid public finance strain and cost of living challenges.
 The UK Treasury will decide whether to proceed with Sizewell C during the 2025 spending review.